 - Spiders Are Scary: Spiders are a recurring theme, including the tarantulas in the beginning, the gigantic spider striding through a cityscape in a dream, a woman with the head of a spider in another dream, and the enormous tarantula that replaces Helen in the end.

-- Spot the Imposter: Anthony's wife suspects briefly that Adam isn't her husband, but dismisses it.
+- Spot the Imposter: Anthony's wife suspects briefly that Adam isn't her husband, but dismisses it, though it's implied she might actually recognize him after all, and simply prefers him to her increasingly unstable and serial cheater husband.
 Adam's girlfriend, meanwhile, realizes who Anthony is.
 This leads to both of their deaths.

 - Through the Eyes of Madness: One popular interpretation of the film is that it takes place mostly in Adam's head, with Anthony being a symptom of his delusions.